stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - run the first quarter with CxO roles only

-Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top - so that remains the focus of steps 1 to 5.
+Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top - so that's the focus of steps 1 to 5.

 ### step #5 - starting with the leadership team